- BA lounge Review Manchester Airport

 The bad point

-I think the most important for me in a hotel is cleanliness in all levels.
+I think the most important for me in a hotel is cleanliness at all levels.
 Unfortunately, this hotel needs to work very hard on that part.
 Our bathroom was dirty and I had to ask for someone to come and clean it.

 There was also dust everywhere even in places where you can’t simply miss.
 Such as the glass shelves next to the fridge where the water cups are.
-Not very tempting using them when it is dusty and I am not talking about a day’s dust.
+Not very tempting to use them when it is dusty and I am not talking about a day’s dust.
 I did write my name with it though.

 Also because they pulled the beds to connect them, there was a lot of dirt and leftovers which they didn’t even bother vacuuming.
 Not the best impression.

 Overall I would return to this hotel and the main reason is the proximity to the mosque.
 Everything in Makkah and Medinah is about proximity.
 It is very convenient to be able to make wudu and walk out of your room and be on time to pray.
 This is the reason why these rooms sell for such high prices.

 Would I ever pay the cash price for this hotel?
 If the price is right yes.